Entry is now closed for 2020/21

 The Irish Loyalty Awards 2020/21 are open to all businesses in the Island of Ireland that have loyalty at the heart of its business.

 Irrespective of size or profile, entries are welcomed from all companies, brands, agencies and loyalty technology providers.

-A total of 19 categories, designed to reflect the loyalty and business models currently in practice in today’s Irish market place, are available to enter.
+A total of 19 categories (scroll down to see categories below), designed to reflect the loyalty and business models currently in practice in today’s Irish market place, are available to enter.

 There is no limit on the number of categories which a company can enter.

 If you have any questions, please contact our Awards Team who can answer your queries or arrange a time to talk you through the process, category selection and making the most of your Irish Loyalty Awards 2020/21 Awards entry.

 This award will be awarded to the brand which demonstrates that it has operated the best loyalty programme in the Financial Service sector.
 Judges will reward a customer-centric loyalty offering that demonstrates a cohesive, strategic approach under one or more of the following criteria – value to the customer, commercial benefits, partnerships, customer engagements, and user experience.